stefanofa/awesome/README.md

 *   [nuxt/nuxt](https://github.com/nuxt/nuxt) - The Full-Stack Vue Framework.

+*   [thx/resvg-js](https://github.com/thx/resvg-js) - A high-performance SVG renderer and toolkit, powered by Rust based resvg and napi-rs.

 *   [BuilderIO/mitosis](https://github.com/BuilderIO/mitosis) - Write components once, run everywhere.
 Compiles to React, Vue, Qwik, Solid, Angular, Svelte, and more.

 *   [gvergnaud/hotscript](https://github.com/gvergnaud/hotscript) - A library of composable functions for the type-level!
 Transform your TypeScript types in any way you want using functions you already know.